Ask Phyllis is a blog series of frequently asked real estate questions. Have a question about real estate? Email us here

 Time frames vary greatly, but in my experience you should have a response within 30 days.
 There are so many variables.
 A strong listing agent who sends a complete package to the (short selling) bank is a big asset as is an experienced escrow team.
 Of course some banks/servicers are better than others.
 You typically deal with the loan servicer and not the actual bank.

-Several years ago, I was involved on the buying side of a short sale which my buyers finally cancelled after nine months of waiting.
+Several years ago, I was involved on the buying side of a short sale.
+After nine months of waiting my buyers finally cancelled escrow.
 The home was ultimately taken back in foreclosure and sold for less than my client’s offer.
 The weakest link in that transaction was the listing agent.

 Have your real estate agent check to find out if there is a scheduled sale (foreclosure) date.
 You want to be assured that the home isn’t going to be foreclosed upon in the near future.